 One of the strategic priorities of the Bank’s deposit business is to gradually transfer conclusion of deposit agreements to digital channels.
 This substantially reduces the workload of branch network employees who will be able to focus instead on individually tailored deposits and devote more time to other products for corporate customers.
 More than 80% of deposits in the standard range are already placed through Internet Bank i2B.
 One of the Bank’s strategic goals is an increase in share of online deposits as well as full transfer of all standard range deposits (placed on standard terms and conditions) to Internet Bank i2B.

-The Bank pays special attention to branch network employees.
-In 2017, a total of 200 training events focused on banking products and sales covered 88% of the branch staff.
-In addition to mandatory training programs, such employees can take advantage of problem-oriented courses for the functional groups of mentors and moderators, as well as the talent development program for future managers designed for the line personnel of the branch network.
-Genesis project aimed at frontline employees of the retail business had a significant impact on NPS growth.
+More than 120 educational events on banking products and sales skills were held for employees of the branches in 2018 attracting 97% of the front office.
+In addition to mandatory training programs, such employees can take advantage of problem-oriented courses for the functional groups of mentors and moderators, as well as the talent development program for future managers and professionals with great potential.
+Genesis project successfully carried out for front-line employees of the retail business has also become an effective instrument to increase employees’ productivity.

 One of the priority areas for Bank Saint Petersburg is to devise efficient solutions that allow its customers to expertly manage their currency, commodity, and interest rate risks while maintaining and increasing the profitability of their businesses.
 Our extensive product range of speculative and hedging strategies for various market segments enables the Bank’s clients to select a solution that aligns with their price/earnings rate.